olsenlabmit/Polymer-Ensemble-Similarity/README.md

 ## How to cite

-If you use the code, please cite our [preprint version on ChemRxiv](https://doi.org/10.26434/chemrxiv-2023-qcjkh) since our manuscript is currently under review at *ACS Polymer Au*:
+If you use the code, please cite our [preprint version on ChemRxiv](https://doi.org/10.26434/chemrxiv-2023-qcjkh) since our manuscript is currently under review at *ACS Polymers Au*:

 ```